United States v. Cruikshank: Background

-On Sunday, April 13, 1873, an armed white Democrat militia attacked African-American Republican freedmen, who had gathered at the Grant Parish courthouse in Colfax, Louisiana to protect it from the pending Democratic takeover.
-Although some of the black people were armed and used their weapons, estimates were that 100–280 were killed, most of them after surrendering, including 50 being held prisoner that night.
-Three white people were killed, two perhaps by friendly fire.
-This was in the tense aftermath of months of uncertainty after the disputed gubernatorial election of November 1872, when two parties declared victory at the state and local levels.
-The election results were still undetermined at the beginning of spring, and both Republican and Fusionists, who were endorsed by the Democrats, had certified their own candidates for the local offices of sheriff (Christopher Columbus Nash) and justice of the peace in Grant Parish, where Colfax is the parish seat.
+On Sunday, April 13, 1873, an armed white militia overpowered Black freedmen and state militia occupying the Grant Parish courthouse in Colfax, Louisiana after the contested 1872 election for governor of Louisiana and local offices.
+The election results were still undetermined at the beginning of spring, and both Republican and Fusionists had certified their own candidates for the local offices of sheriff and justice of the peace.
 Federal troops reinforced the election of the Republican governor, William Pitt Kellogg.

+At the massacre, most of the freedmen were killed after surrendering, and nearly another 50 were killed later that night after being held as prisoners for several hours.
+Estimates of the number of dead have varied over the years, ranging from 62 to 153; three whites died but the number of Black victims was difficult to determine because many bodies were thrown into the Red River or removed for burial, possibly at mass graves.

 Some members of the white gangs were indicted and charged by the Enforcement Act of 1870.
 The Act had been designed primarily to allow Federal enforcement and prosecution of actions of the Ku Klux Klan and other secret vigilante groups against blacks, both for violence and murder and for preventing them from voting.
 Among other provisions, the law made it a felony for two or more people to conspire to deprive anyone of his constitutional rights.
 The white defendants were charged with sixteen counts, divided into two sets of eight each.
 Among the charges included violating the freedmen's rights to lawfully assemble, to vote, and to bear arms.